Binary Neural Networks for Memory-Efficient and Effective Visual Place Recognition in Changing Environments: Experimental Setup

 \subsection{Test Data}

 On long term runs, a robot visits a place at different times or from different directions.
 These factors yield changes in the appearance of places captured by the robot's camera.
-In order to provide comprehensive results, test data includes five datasets, each containing environmental and/or viewpoint changes, as shown in Table \ref{tab:dataset}.
-All datasets have two subsets that correspond to different traverses of the environment (Figure \ref{fig:dataset_Example}).
+In order to provide comprehensive results, test data includes four datasets, each containing environmental and/or viewpoint changes.
+All datasets have two subsets that correspond to different traverses of the environment (Fig. \ref{fig:dataset_Example}).
 One is the reference dataset representing the previous knowledge of the environment while the other is the query dataset that represents the current traverse.
 The datasets include a different number of query images.
-To compute fair average performance indicators (e.g. Table \ref{tab:efficiency}), we randomly sampled 200 query images from each of them for a total of 1000 images.
+To compute fair average performance indicators (e.g. Table \ref{tab:baseline_features}), we randomly sampled 200 query images from each of them for a total of 800 images.

 The datasets are detailed below and summarized in Table \ref{tab:dataset}.